SDGforskning/sdg-strings/SDG10_query_action_WoS.md

-   OR "sustain$" OR "sustaining" OR "standardi*" OR "regulari*" OR "consolidat*" OR "stabili*" OR "normali*" OR "uphold*" OR "stable" OR "fixed" OR "perpetual*" OR "lasting" OR "enduring" OR "facilitat*" OR "raise" OR "raising" OR "raised" OR "offer*" OR "heighten*" OR "long-term" OR "long term" OR "anti-poverty" OR "antipoverty" OR "out of poverty" OR "poverty reduction" OR "poverty alleviation" )
+   OR "sustain$" OR "sustaining" OR "standardi*" OR "regulari*" OR "consolidat*" OR "stabili*" OR "normali*" OR "uphold*" OR "stable" OR "fixed" OR "perpetual*" OR "lasting" OR "enduring" OR "facilitat*" OR "raise" OR "raising" OR "raised" OR "offer*" OR "heighten*" OR "long-term" OR "long term" OR "anti-poverty" OR "antipoverty" OR "out of poverty" OR "poverty reduction" OR "poverty alleviation" OR "pro-poor" )
 NEAR/5
-  ("income growth rate$" OR "per capita consumption$" OR "per capita income$" OR "welfare aggregate$" OR "shared prosperit*" OR "welfare distribution$" OR "inclusive growth" OR (("earnings" OR "income$" OR "wage$" OR "salar*" OR "livelihood$"
+  ("income growth rate$" OR "per capita consumption$" OR "per capita income$" OR "inclusive economic*" OR "welfare aggregate$" OR "shared prosperit*" OR "welfare distribution$" OR "inclusive growth" OR (("earnings" OR "income$" OR "wage$" OR "salar*" OR "livelihood$"
     )